anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

 * Leverage test harnesses from existing open source projects where practical, and applicable.

 <a name="2.3"></a>
-## 2.3 Certification Strategy & Vehicle
+## 2.3 Conformance Strategy & Vehicle
-In order to begin the certification process, NFVI needs to be validated and expected to be in a required state.
+In order to begin the Conformance process, NFVI needs to be validated and expected to be in a required state.
 This state would be determined by running tests as described in CNTT RI.
-Once the target NFVI passes these tests, it would become a candidate for NFVI certification.
-If NFVI fails the tests, it will not be move to next workflow for certification.
+Once the target NFVI passes these tests, it would become a candidate for NFVI Conformance.
+If NFVI fails the tests, it will not be move to next workflow for Conformance.
 NFVI+VNF validations consist of a three part process for Compliance, Validation, and Performance.
 Adherence to Security standards are equally important and addressed in [Chapter 7 of CNTT RM](../../../ref_model/chapters/chapter07.md).

 The three part verificaiton process includes NFVI Manifest Validations, Emprical Baseline measurements against targeted VNF families, and Candidate VNF verifications.
 More specifically,
 * NFVI Verification (Compliance): NFVI is the SUT, ensuring NFVI is compliant with specs of RM and RA accomplished with Manifest Validations (performed via Echo Tests)
 * Empirical Validation with Reference VNF (Validation): NFVI is the SUT, ensuring NFVI runs with Golden VNFs and is instrumented to objectively validate resources through consumption and measurement
-* Candidate VNF Certification (Validation & Performance): VNF is the SUT, ensuring VNFs operate with RM and RA leveraging VVP/CVP/VFNSDK Test Suites
+* Candidate VNF Conformance (Validation & Performance): VNF is the SUT, ensuring VNFs operate with RM and RA leveraging VVP/CVP/VFNSDK Test Suites
 * Security: Ensures NFVI+VNF is free from known security vulnerabilities, utilizing industry standard cyber security frameworks (Refer to CNTT Chapter 7 Security for additional test/verification details)
 Validations are performed against an Infrastructure Profile Catalog, VNF performance profile, and targeted VNF class or family for baseline measurements.